CosmodiumCS/MK19-EarthInvader/README.md

 TOKEN=your token here
 GUILD_ID=your guild id
 ```

+Your `GUILD_ID` can be found by enabling developer mode in the advanced settings of the discord client, right clicking and selecting copy ID on your server of choice.

 > WARNING: This token controls your entire bot. **It is very important you keep it hidden.**